1. Explore historic downtown

 124 S Granite Street, , 86303

 Wild Iris is the best place in Prescott for a relaxing cup of coffee in a beautiful setting.
-They have a gorgeous garden patio with beautiful landscaping, lots of shade, and relaxing water fountains.
+This local gem offers a gorgeous garden patio with beautiful landscaping, lots of shade, and relaxing water fountains.
 Plus, it's conveniently located downtown nearby other attractions.
-Start your morning off on a good note with a relaxing break in the courtyard with a specialty espresso drink before exploring the rest of the beautiful downtown.
+Start your morning off on a good note with a relaxing break in the courtyard with a specialty espresso drink, French Press, or regular cup of joe before exploring the rest of the beautiful downtown.

 10. Spend the morning exploring the Constellation trail network